jamesfalkner/sko-2019-workshop/README.md

 Try out Live Reload
 ===================
 One of the features of the Quarkus project is the ability to Live Reload very quickly, even for Java projects.
-Open the and look at line 58, and change the log file message from "execute" to "cast":
+Open the file `src/main/java/org/infinispan/hp/HogwartsMagicWebSocket.java` and look at line 58, and change the log file message from "execute" to "cast":

 ```java
 session.getBasicRemote().sendText(value.getCaster() + " CAST " + value.getSpell());
 ```

-Use the _File_ > _Save_ to save the file, and you'll immediately notice that the value changes in your brower:
+Use the _File_ > _Save_ to save the file, and you'll immediately notice that the value changes in your browser:

 !IMAGE